We’ve included expert reviews, payment terms, and car insurance estimates to help you adjust your budget and preference.

 The overall car sales in 2015 hit a total of 288,609, according to the Chamber of Automotive Manufacturers of the Philippines (CAMPI).
 It’s a remarkable upturn that exceeded their target of 272,000 units.

 This year, CAMPI is confident that the industry will reach their target sales of 310,000 units sold.
 And there’s good reason to believe so, especially with an exciting new lineup of models from different manufacturers.

 Ever since these units were rolled out, the internet has been abuzz with first impressions and first-drive reviews from both car enthusiasts and motoring experts alike.
-Here we’ve compiled them, together with downpayment and monthly terms, for your convenience.
+Here we’ve compiled them, together with down payment and monthly terms, for your convenience.

-After a decade of leading the SUV category in the country, the Japanese car maker is ready to keep its hold in the market with the all-new Toyota Fortuner.
+After a decade of leading the SUV category in the country, the Japanese car maker is ready to keep its hold on the market with the all-new Toyota Fortuner.
 With new features both in style and performance, let’s see what the critics say about the wildly popular new SUV.

-Top Gear: “A smoother ride, a refined interior and a gorgeous design make this a more-than-worthy successor to its best-selling predecessor.”
+Top Gear: “A smoother ride, a refined interior, and a gorgeous design make this a more-than-worthy successor to its best-selling predecessor.”

 James Deakin: “Is it better than the Everest, Trailblazer or Montero?
-So far, I’d say the Everest offers a better overall package with the 3.2 liter Titanium, but things are going to get real personal as you go down in trim and specs.
+So far, I’d say the Everest offers a better overall package with the 3.2-liter Titanium, but things are going to get real personal as you go down in trim and specs.
 Then you have to consider how long you plan to own the car for, and Toyota dominates the long-term ownership division.”